ravenlab/commander/README.md

 ## Supported platforms

 * Bukkit - Fully feature complete
-* BungeeCord - To be implemented
+* BungeeCord - Fully feature complete
 * Sponge - To be implemented
 * Nukkit - To be implemented
 * Forge - Maybe some day